AWegnerGitHub/awegnergithub.github.io-content/2026_04_30_management_debt_leadership_patterns_rot.md

 Engineering leaders talk about [technical debt][1] frequently.
 We track it, we visualize it, we plan around it, we explain it to executives.
 There's a related kind of debt that gets a fraction of that attention and, in my experience, does at least as much damage to engineering organizations.
 I've come to think of it as management debt - the engineering-leadership flavor of what [recent research calls organizational debt][2]: the accumulation of outdated structures, policies, and processes that quietly hinder how a company operates.

 By management debt I mean the gap between how leadership is supposed to operate and how it actually operates.
 Decision rights that have quietly migrated to whoever speaks up first.
 Skip-levels that became calendar holds nobody runs.
 Quarterly planning sessions that turned into backwards-looking status reviews.
-Performance feedback that gets saved up for the yearly review cycle because nobody had the harder conversation in when a problem occurred.
+Performance feedback that gets saved up for the yearly review cycle because nobody had the harder conversation when a problem occurred.

 None of that looks like failure in the moment.
 It looks like a function nobody changed for three years.
 It still works, technically.
 Every change to it just costs more than it should.